 Not only did we not miss the first pitch, we were afforded time to undertake a quick tour of the park.
 Victory Field was typical of urban minor league ballparks, using the city skyline as a backdrop.
 The Marriott Building dominates the view in left center field, with a factory building (which looks like it could be a foundry or a slaughterhouse) visible in right field.

 Unlike most minor league ballparks, Victory Field features a full wraparound concourse, as well was a picnic area that spans the entire outfield.
 The ballpark also has a second deck, which is unusual for a minor league park.
-Throw in a decent scoreboard in right centerfield, and Victory Field was an unexpectedly fine ballpark.
+Throw in a decent scoreboard in right centerfield, and Victory Field was an unexpectedly nice ballpark.

 After visiting the team store and concession stand (both of which offered standard fare), we looked for our seats.
-The 20 minute rain delay allowed us to explore the ballpark and still catch the first pitch.
+Luckily, the 20 minute rain delay allowed us to explore the ballpark and still catch the first pitch.
 Our seats were located behind the dugout on the first base side, about 10 rows back.
 The seats afforded a great view of the park, as well as the Marriott Building.

 Slowly clearing skies and mild temperatures at first pitch set the stage for a pleasant evening to watch a ballgame.
 The Indianapolis Indians, the Triple A affiliate of the Pittsburg Pirates, were hosting the Syracuse Chiefs (the Nationals Triple A affiliate).
 As might be expected in a Triple A contest, their were some familiar names in the lineup.